FusionCore, which is a ROS 2 Jazzy sensor fusion package (robot_localization replacement)

 Hey everyone,

-I’ve been working on FusionCore for the last few months… it’s a ROS 2 Jazzy sensor fusion package that aims to bridge the gap left by the deprecation of robot_localization.
+I’ve been working on FusionCore for the last few months… it’s a ROS 2 Jazzy sensor fusion package that addresses the feature gaps in robot_localization, which has seen reduced development since 2023 and lacks native ECEF GPS, IMU bias estimation, and adaptive noise covariance.

 • It features native GNSS fusion in ECEF coordinates, so you won’t run into UTM zone issues.